Poem (song): Overview

 "Poem" was performed on the December 13, 2002 edition of Last Call with Carson Daly.
 The band was late due to weather troubles in Chicago but treated the audience to a half-hour set.
 A live version of the song was included on the Music as a Weapon II album in 2004.
 "Poem" was also featured on the soundtracks for both MVP Baseball 2003 and True Crime: Streets of L.A.

 The popular single begins with a few solo guitar chords before breaking into a heavy introduction.
 The singing style continuously shifts back and forth between harsh and clean vocals, and its chorus lyrics reference the instructions seen on fire alarms ("In case of fire, break the glass and move on into your own").

 Music video

 Taproot worked with directing team Brothers Strause, whose other work includes Linkin Park and Godsmack, on the music video for "Poem."
 Shooting took place on August 8 and 9 in Los Angeles with broadcasts beginning in early September 2002.
 The "Poem" video has Taproot performing inside a crumbling old house.
 A young man and woman are seen intensely kissing and groping one another amidst the chaotic destruction of the building.
 Vocalist Stephen Richards unpleasantly bears witness to the couple as he sings, giving the impression of a bitter history between them.
+The video cost $225,000 to produce.